lebateleur/lebateleur.github.io/research.md

 ## Journal papers

+**A Finite Axiomatisation of Automata using String Diagrams**, with [Fabio Zanasi](https://www.zanasi.com/fabio/), accepted for publication to LMCS (Special Issue) -- [ArXiv](https://arxiv.org/abs/2211.16484)

+We develop a fully diagrammatic approach to finite-state automata, based on reinterpreting their usual state-transition graphical representation as a two-dimensional syntax of string diagrams.
+In this setting, we are able to provide a complete equational theory for language equivalence, with two notable features.
+First, the proposed axiomatisation is finite.
+Second, the Kleene star is a derived concept, as it can be decomposed into more primitive algebraic blocks.

+**This is the journal version of our FoSSaCS'21 paper.
+It corrects a fundamental mistake in the conference version (see erratum below).**

 **Bialgebraic Foundations for the Operational Semantics of String Diagrams**, with [Filippo Bonchi](https://scholar.google.com/citations?user=RMy4gDsAAAAJ&hl=en), [Paweł Sobociński](https://www.ioc.ee/~pawel/) and [Fabio Zanasi](https://www.zanasi.com/fabio/) -- [DOI](https://doi.org/10.1016/j.ic.2021.104767)

 This is the journal version of [our CONCUR '19 paper](#bialgebraic_semantics_for_string_diagrams).

 ## Theses